 Work on these things regularly.
 Revisit your ideal client profile regularly.

-Review and refine your answer to the questions ‘why do I do what I do?’, ‘whom do I serve?’
+Review and refine your answer to the questions ‘why do I do what I do?’, and ‘who do I serve?’
 And ‘what problems do I solve?’.

-Getting to clarity on finding your elusive niche will grow and grow.
+Getting clarity on finding your elusive niche will grow and grow.